IDinsight/clustering-aws/README.md

 ## To do

-- Clean up
-- Add reasoning why we use a miniconda Docker image base and add Lambda functionality on top (and not an official Lambda image)
+- Major: Currently all clustering parameters are ***hardcoded*** into `app.py`, meaning that we have to recreate the Docker image and upload to the Clustering Lambda every time we want to change them.
+  - Change the architecture such that parameters are handled by endpoints.
 - Move all clustering-related code here and keep `gridsample` for data processing and pipeline code.
+- Move docs to `mkdocs`

 Contact: Amir Emami (@amiraliemami)